Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

-Through the use of a color gradient, it was possible to verify the correspondence between the intermediation degree of the vertices of the networks and their corresponding anatomical areas.
+By plotting the intermediation degree of each vertice through a color gradient, it was possible to verify the correspondence between the intermediation degree of the network's vertices and their corresponding cortical areas and anatomical divisions.

-It was observed that nodes physically closer from each other presented a quite similar intermediation degree.
-Not all vertices of the networks had the same betweenness centrality degree.
-It was possible to note that the betweenness centrality degree of the vertices was related to anatomical areas and divisions (see Fig.7).
+It was noticeable that nodes physically closer to each other presented a quite similar intermediation degree.
+However, not all vertices of the networks had the same betweenness centrality degree.
+Furthermore, it was possible to note that the betweenness centrality degree of the vertices was related to cortical anatomy and divisions (see \hyperlink{FIGURE7}{$Figure \cdot 7$}).

-It was verified that the intermediation degree of the vertices is dynamic, once variations from consecutive (time) networks were noted.
-Besides the existence of those variations, during the experiment, two prominent patterns were observed, the first respective to the time when the monkey was awake, and the second to when it was anesthetized.
+It was verified that the intermediation degree of the vertices is dynamic once variations from consecutive (time) networks have occurred.
+Besides those variations, during the experiment, two prominent patterns were observed, the first respective to the time when the monkey was awake and the second to when it was anesthetized.

 \end{multicols}

 \begin{multicols}{2}